Urban and Public Affairs (PhD)

 |Planning Theory and History|

 |Field Area Courses||9|

 or PADM 611

 |Land Use Planning|

-After completing all required coursework, including 12 credit hours of dissertation research, and passing the qualifying exam, each student is required to maintain continuous enrollment in DOCT 600 Doctoral Candidacy until he or she graduates.
+After completing all required coursework, including twelve (12) credit hours of dissertation research, and passing the qualifying exam, each student is required to maintain continuous enrollment in DOCT 600 Doctoral Candidacy until they graduate.

 The Department presents colloquia on a variety of urban-related topics 3-4 times per semester.
 PhD student attendance at these meetings is required.